 Roll-On Roll-Off (RoRo)

 Using the RoRo method for shipping oversize freight internationally is another option.
 This type of transport is cost effective and simple for large vehicles like trucks, motorhomes and RVs.
+When shipping oversized vehicles overseas, having wheels becomes a major benefit.

 Lift-On Lift-Off (LoLo)